jankstar/MovieCat/README.md

 For decoding the WebM data, `arrayBuffer` objects are used; these are limited to 2 GByte - this function is only available for smaller files.
 The upload processes slices in 2 GByte blocks (array of blobs).

+The `save at size` field can be used to control that the recording saves automatically when this file length is reached.
+The value is only approximate because the slice length determines the blob to be saved.
+The file name is then appended with the date and time and there are several files that have to be joined together later, e.g. with ffmpeg.
+On a Mac, the setting “4 GB” for 10 sec slice and 8Mbis/s(1080) has proved successful.

 ## File api

 If the function `showDirectoryPicker` is available, a card for a directory and file handling is displayed.
 A file can be read and also written to this directory when saving (download button/function).